There was a time when I just didn’t trust Emacs. This lack of confidence was the

 a great library to play with.
 There is a comparison between the two projects on

-the Flycheck website, so have a look there before making your choice.
-Note that
+so have a look there before making your choice.
+Note that the comparison doesn’t

 As for me, my requirements for on-the-fly syntax checking are met by Flymake.
 At the end of the day it’s good to know that after all these years together Emacs can still surprise me.